WaltDisneyWorld/GlitchCord/ideas.md

 ---

-next update: ability to rename channels
+next update: ability to disable the profanity filter